Programs for Emerging and Established Writers

 Our Indigenous Program Manager organizes events and programs for emerging and established Indigenous writers and audiences.
 We work with the Saskatchewan Aboriginal Writers Circle Inc. (SAWCI) and the Ânskohk Aboriginal Literature Festival and encourage membership in both organizations.

-Indigenous mentorship program
+BIPOC mentorship program

-The focus of the program is craft development, manuscript preparation, the business of writing and editing.
-Apprentices should not expect to have a completed manuscript by the end of the program.
-At the end of the program, the apprentices will give a public reading of their work.
+The focus of this program is craft development for the apprentice.
+They should not expect to have a completed manuscript by the end of this program.

-There is no cost to apply for this program and there are no participation fees.
+There is no cost to apply for this program, and there are no participation fees.

 Truth & Reconciliation

 The Saskatchewan Writers’ Guild hosts a Truth & Reconciliation event on September 30th of each year.
-In these events, we have authors & hosts sharing stories, have conversations and give talks to recognize intergenerational harm that residential schools have caused to Indigenous families, communities and to honour those who have been affected by this.
+In these events, we have authors & hosts sharing stories, having conversations and giving talks to recognize intergenerational harm that residential schools have caused to Indigenous families, communities and to honour those who have been affected by this.
 These events help send a message of solidarity, harmony, and healing by sharing their stories.

 Creative Writing Workshops